 Pogo pins come in two parts.
 The main part is the pin itself with a main cylinder containing a spring.
 The test pin itself is free to slide up and down in the cylinder but is prevented from coming out.
 The test fixture base holds a sleeve that the pogo pin slips into.
 The fixture base is often 1” thick to give the sleeve rigid mechanical support.
 The wires in the test fixture connect to the sleeve as well.
 The pogo pin slips into the sleeve to get its precise position and electrical connection.
 A pin that wears out or breaks can be easily replaced.

 I had a bag of pogo pins I picked up at an electronic flea market.
 Unfortunately they didn’t have sleeves.
 You can also buy pogo pins from Mouser Electronics.
 I decided to use two circuit boards with spacers instead of a thick plastic base.
 The wires solder directly to the pogo pins.
 This would mean replacing a pin will require unsoldering a pin.
-The number of pins in my test fixture was relatively small, and the quantities of boards tested annually is not that high, so I decided to risk it.
+The number of pins in my test fixture was relatively small, and the quantities of boards tested annually is not that high, several hundred per year, so I decided to risk it.
 After 5 years I have not had a single pin fail, so it was a good bet.

 The holes for the circuit board pads I wanted to probe were too small for the pogo pins so I drilled them out.
 Using the current holes as pilots ensured I would have the accuracy I needed.
 I drilled out two sets of boards.
 I then cut the traces leading from these pads to ensure I would not have any unexpected short circuits.